 - Be highly satiating, reducing desire to snack and protecting against excess weight gain

 - Support cardiovascular health

 - Provide many healthy animal-specific fatty acids like CLA, and stearic acid

 Though animal fats play a key role in most approaches to keto, animal fats are the superstars of the carnivore diet.

 5. Carnivore Eliminates Fiber

 Since keto allows for plant foods, it allows for fiber.
-Since carnivore cuts out plant foods it eliminates almost all fiber.
+While the carnivore diet cuts out plant foods, and therefore eliminates almost all fiber.

 You might be wondering how this could be a good thing.
-After all you’ve been told that you need fiber, that you’ll be constipated, that it cleans your bowels, and reduces cholesterol.
+After all you’ve been told that you need fiber, that you’ll be constipated, and that it cleans your bowels and reduces cholesterol.
 But the reality is that these are just fiber myths.

 A study in the World Journal of Gastroenterology found that “the previous strongly-held belief that the application of dietary fiber to help constipation is but a myth.
 Our study shows a very strong correlation between improving constipation and its associated symptoms after stopping dietary fiber intake.”